Second Order Functions

 iterate(Function fn, Number maxdepth, Object x) -> Object r

-iterate() that accepts an extra parameter
+iterate() is overloaded and accepts an extra parameter

 p passed into fn(xi,p) in the iterations.